The Case of Terebilov in Kostroma

 In his statement of claim, the believer says: "I understand the order of the Investigative Committee set forth in the contested letter that 'it is forbidden to profess the religion of Jehovah's Witnesses' as a direct prohibition to exercise the right guaranteed by Article 28 of the Constitution of the Russian Federation.
 For turning to God in prayer, reading the Bible, telling others about my beliefs, I can be subject to disciplinary sanctions, although such actions are absolutely normal for representatives of other religions and there is nothing illegal in them.
 The excessively broad position of the administrative defendant, expressed in the letter, is devoid of certainty and leads to arbitrariness and abuse of power."
 Dmitriy asks the court to recognize the response of the administration of the colony as illegal and to eliminate the violation of his rights and freedoms.

-The Sverdlovsk District Court refuses to satisfy Terebilov's request.
+The Sverdlovsk District Court rejected Terebilov's complaint about the ban on using God's name in letters and professing the religion of Jehovah's Witnesses in the colony.
 Although Judge Olga Telezhkina, by her decision, prohibits the believer from calling God by name and communicating with other convicts on biblical topics, the court believes that "the contested answer does not prevent the plaintiff from adhering to his chosen faith."